MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5915-scenario-include.md

-Test that service orders, invoices or credit memos look right before you post them.
+Verify whether service orders, invoices, or credit memos are correct before you post them.